bisq-network/bisq-website/_posts/2019-08-22-bisq-dao-first-four-cycles.md

 Also needed quickly is the implementation of [a new trade protocol](https://github.com/bisq-network/proposals/issues/52) to remove arbitrators and embrace off-chain trading.
 Getting rid of arbitrators is a crucial step forward in hardening the network.
 This is a significant project that will require more developers to finish it in a reasonable timeframe.

 The successful launch of the Bisq DAO made [the ambitious vision](https://docs.bisq.network/dao/phase-zero.html) laid out in Phase Zero real.
-But big challenges remain, and the network must figure out how to conquer these challenges if it is to really succeed and realize its ultimate vision of becoming _the_ Bitcoin on/off-ramp.
+But big challenges remain, and the network must figure out how to conquer these challenges if it is to really succeed and realize its ultimate vision of becoming _the_ bitcoin on/off-ramp.